heyuizhang/ez-traffic-count/README.md

 For better reproducibility, we recommend setting up a python environment using `virtualenv` or any similar package.

 The app includes a custom slider.
-To use it, you need to have `npm` installed, and
+To use it, you need to have `npm` installed, and then run the following commands.